hrgdavor/jscadui/apps/jscad-web/README.md

 If you want to share a script from your website you should setup CORS, and make sure to use HTTPS!

-[jscad.app](https://jscad.app) can fallback to `/remote` to download the script anyway, but this workaround may not be available forever (such enpoint could be abused to hide IP for attacks).
+if you do not setup CORS [jscad.app](https://jscad.app) can fallback to `/remote` to download the script, but this workaround  may not be available forever (such enpoint could be abused to hide IP for attacks).

 For hostings (that are uaually cheap and abundant) on CPanel adding .htaccess to your folder should work.
 ```